ahmed-alqazzaz/Twitter-Bot/readme.md

 ## Examples
 <p>

-The following examples illustrates one of the possible outputs of the program <br />
+The following examples illustrate one of the possible outputs of the program <br />
-The interations below are fully automated with no manual prompts <br />
+The interactions below are fully automated with no manual prompts <br />
-The speed at which the program is running has been adjusted to fit a short a clip
+The speed at which the program is running has been adjusted to fit in short clip

 </p>
 </div>